Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:18: CNN makes reference to foul play for the first time, stating the FBI was investigating a report of plane hijacking.
 CNN changes headline to read "AP: Plane was hijacked before crashes".

-9:19: United Airlines flight dispatcher Ed Ballinger begins sending warning text messages to his flights: "Beware any cockpit intrusion—Two a/c [aircraft] hit World Trade Center."
+9:19: United 93 en-route to San Francisco is over Central Pennsylvania.
+United Airlines flight dispatcher Ed Ballinger begins sending warning text messages to his flights: "Beware any cockpit intrusion—Two a/c [aircraft] hit World Trade Center."
 Because he was sending this warning to his 16 transcontinental flights, this takes several minutes.

-9:21: All bridges and tunnels into Manhattan closed.
+His message would not be received onboard United 93 for another 4 minutes.

+9:21: All bridges and tunnels into Manhattan are closed.
+The George Washington Bridge is however kept open to allow vehicle traffic to evacuate from Manhattan, and the Brooklyn and Manhattan Bridges are kept open for pedestrian evacuation.
+In addition, New Jersey Transit continues its train service into New York Penn Station to allow more people to evacuate the island.

 9:21: Transport Canada, Canada's transportation agency, activates its Situation Centre (SitCen) in Ottawa.

 9:23: Ballinger's warning message is sent to both Flight 93 and 175, and is received in the cockpit of Flight 93 a minute later.

-9:24-9:38 (approximately): Three people fall from a window on the southeast side of the South Tower's 79th floor over the course of several minutes.
-The first is seen jumping to his death while the next two make an attempt to climb down before slipping.
-Down at street level, one of them lands on firefighter Danny Suhr as he prepares to enter the South Tower, killing them both.
-Besides these three individuals, nobody else is seen falling from the South Tower that day―an obvious dissimilarity from the situation in the North Tower, where nearly 200 people continuously fell to their deaths for nearly the entire time it burned.
+9:24-9:38 (approximately): Three people either try to climb down or fall from a 79th floor window, 79-351, at the South Tower's east face close to the southeast corner.
+Firefighter Danny Suhr is preparing to enter the South Tower when he is struck by a jumper.
+Suhr and the jumper are both killed instantly.
+Besides these three individuals, nobody else is seen falling from the South Tower, an obvious dissimilarity from the situation in the North Tower, where more than 100 people fell to their deaths for nearly the entire time it burned.

 9:24: The FAA notifies NORAD (NEADS) about the suspected hijacking of Flight 77.
 The FAA and NORAD establish an open line to discuss Flight 77, and shortly thereafter Flight 93.

+9:25: ABC News correspondent John Nance mentions the possibility of the plane that hit the South Tower being a Boeing 767, among other types of planes.

 9:25: The Otis-based F-15s establish an air patrol over Manhattan.

 9:25: A video teleconference begins to be set up in the White House Situation Room, led by Richard A. Clarke, a special assistant to the president, that eventually includes the CIA, the FBI, the departments of State, Justice, and Defense, and the FAA.

 9:25: The Associated Press informs CNN that the two plane crashes in the World Trade Center appeared to be an "act of terrorism".

 9:26: The FAA bans takeoffs of all civilian aircraft regardless of destination—a national groundstop.